‘We barely made it out’: Californians desperately flee their homes amid raging wildfires

 Ten people endured non-life-threatening injuries from the Mountain Fire, which are mostly related to smoke inhalation, Ventura County Sheriff Jim Fryhoff said.

 Fire activity died down Thursday night into Friday and firefighters are racing to take advantage of improved weather conditions before gusty Santa Ana winds – which helped drive the fire’s explosive growth – potentially arrive again next week, Capt.
 Thomas Shoots, a Cal Fire spokesperson, told CNN.
+Officials reported positive results Friday evening after gaining slightly more containment on the fire with no further growth.

-Getting evacuees back to their homes also is a pressing concern, he said, but smoldering ground, debris and downed power lines are safety threats that will also affect when officials decide to let people back in, he said.
+Getting evacuees back to their homes also is a pressing concern, he said, but smoldering ground, debris and downed power lines are safety threats which will also affect when officials decide to let people back in, he said.
 “We’re making those plans (with law enforcement partners) to figure out which areas” can be opened, he said.

 “The biggest challenge is that with a 20,000 acre fire, all it takes is one hot piece of material jumping across the line to get that fire going again,” Shoots said.